-Great John weighs over 7 tons and is over 7 feet in diameter.
+Great John is the bell that chimes the hour and it dates from 1901.
+It weighs over 7 tons and is over 7 feet in diameter.
 As the inscription in Latin shows, it is not dedicated to Saint John of Beverley.
 It reads, “I am called the great bell of Saint John the Evangelist 1901”.